BarbriSFCourseDetails

 • How do the terms and requirements of the AI Act apply to U.S.-based companies?

-• What are steps U.S. organizations need to start taking now to ensure compliance with the AI Act?
+• What are steps U.S. organizations need to take to ensure compliance with the AI Act?

 • What parties in the AI lifecycle are impacted by the AI Act, and what are their compliance obligations?